In North America, Christianity is not cool.

 So, because I wanted edgy Christianity, I really liked the controversial topics in theology.

 Despite being 500 years old and claiming the hearts and minds of a lot of traditionally conservative Christians, I think Calvinism is one of the edgier brands of the faith.
 The radical nature of it — total depravity, unconditional election, irresistible grace; Christ alone, scripture alone, faith alone; and, of course, predestination — suggests this is no run-of-the-mill worldview.
 This is a faith one has to wrestle with.
 This is a faith that requires commitment.
-This is a faith that means something.
+It’s a faith that means something.

 And, of course, all that is very good… as long as you really believe it.